Tutorial: Validation with AI

 Setting up matchbox for VS Code GitHub Copilot

-setting in VS Code is enabled.
+First, make sure the chat.mcp.enabled setting in VS Code is enabled.

-To access the validation tool in the GitHub Copilot integration for VS Code find the settings.json file located here: %APPDATA%\Roaming\Code\User
+To access the validation tool in the GitHub Copilot integration for VS Code find the settings.json file located here: %APPDATA%\Roaming\Code\User.

 Add matchbox as MCP-Server as such: